Frequently Asked Questions

 Where can I study abroad?

-NMC offers 6–10 experiences overseas each year in a variety of countries.
+NMC offers 6-10 experiences overseas each year.
 Most are open to all students but some are available only to those in a specific discipline.
-The majority is coordinated with a specific spring course offering; however, some are independent study, and some are Service Learning specific.
-All educational experiences will be posted on the International Services & Service Learning web site by September 1 each year.
-Some of those currently in the development phase for 2015 include:
+The majority are coordinated with a specific spring course offering; however, some are independent study, and some are Service Learning specific.
+All educational experiences will be posted on the International Services & Service Learning web site each year by September 1.
+Some of those currently in the development phase for 2016 include:

 - Brazil: Social Work